"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 The Connection Candidate

-Throughout his political career, Biden has been known less for ideological purity and more for his ability to connect with voters across demographic lines.
-This approach perfectly aligns with the Type 2's focus on relationship over abstraction.
+Throughout his political career, Biden was known less for ideological purity and more for his ability to connect with voters across demographic lines.
+This approach perfectly aligned with the Type 2's focus on relationship over abstraction.

-Campaign staff have often struggled to keep Biden on schedule because of his tendency to linger with voters, listening to their stories and concerns long after scheduled stop times.
-This isn't political calculation—it's the natural expression of a Helper personality genuinely energized by human connection.
+Campaign staff often struggled to keep Biden on schedule because of his tendency to linger with voters, listening to their stories and concerns long after scheduled stop times.
+This wasn't political calculation—it was the natural expression of a Helper personality genuinely energized by human connection.

 Former Obama advisor David Axelrod observed: